 When to Contact a Medical Professional

-Call or visit your health care provider if you are considering having children and have a family history of this condition.
-Also call if you have symptoms of hereditary angioedema.
+Contact or visit your health care provider if you are considering having children and have a family history of this condition.
+Also call if you have symptoms of HAE.

 Swelling of the airway is a life-threatening emergency.
 If you are having difficulty breathing due to swelling, seek immediate medical attention.

-Genetic counseling may be helpful for prospective parents with a family history of hereditary angioedema.
+Genetic counseling may be helpful for prospective parents with a family history of HAE.

 Quincke disease; HAE - Hereditary angioedema; Kallikrein inhibitor - HAE; Bradykinin receptor antagonist - HAE; C1-inhibitors - HAE; Hives - HAE

 Craig T, Zuraw B, Longhurst H, et al, eds.
 Long-term outcomes with subcutaneous c1-inhibitor replacement therapy for prevention of hereditary angioedema attacks.
 J Allergy Clin Immunol Pract.
 2019;7(6):1793-1802.e2.
 PMID: 30772477 pubmed.ncbi.nlm.nih.gov/30772477/.

 Dreskin SC.
 Urticaria and angioedema.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 237.